conan-io/docs/reference/config_files/conan.conf.rst

     [FORMAT]
     indent-string='  '

-Running ``pylint --generate-rcfile`` will output a complete rcfile with commments explaining the fields.
+Running ``pylint --generate-rcfile`` will output a complete rcfile with comments explaining the fields.

 The ``recipe_linter`` variable allows to disable the package recipe analysis (linting) executed at :command:`conan install`.
 Please note that this linting is very recommended, specially for sharing package recipes and collaborating with others.